bjgarcia/hdzero-goggle-services/README.md

 A Web UI and Web API that leverages SumolX's work on services for the HDZero goggles.

 ## Services
 The BusyBox Web Server only supports Get and Post methods.
 Other methods, when needed are represented with the URI.
-Post methods return API errors as misscellaneous in the header and also in the body of the response.
 Server errors return as primary in the reponse header.

-{"api_errors":["This is one error","This is another error"]}
+Post methods return API errors as misscellaneous in the header.
+Errors and messages are returned as plain text in the body post response.

 ## Settings Api
 The first section of the settings file must not be changed.
 The goggle will reset the entire file if it is missing.
-Setting changes will be loaded on reboot.
+Setting changes will not be loaded until goggle reboot.

 ### Get Methods
-Get a line from a section by name or all lines from a section by name or all sections.
+Get a line from a section by name or all lines from a section by name or get one more more sections.

 ```
 /cgi-bin/settings?section=wifi&line=ap_ssid